Military history of India: Muzaffarid dynasty

 Sultan Muzaffar Shah I, the governor of Gujarat, established the Muzaffarid dynasty in 1391.
 It expanded rapidly and peaked under Sultan Mahmud I, who lost the Battle of Diu to the Portuguese in 1509.
+The dynasty power was greatly reduced by invasions from Mewar under Maharana Sanga.

 Calicut

 Ruled by the Zamorin, the small Hindu Nair kingdom of Calicut (Malabar) welcomed the Portuguese in 1498 as traders but then fought several naval wars with Portugal in the 16th century.
-The office of Muslim naval chief in Calicut was known as the Kunhali Marakkar.
+The office of Muslim naval chief in Calicut was known as the Kunjali Marakkar.

 Vijayanagara Empire

 The Italian traveler Niccolo de Conti wrote of the Emperor of the Vijayanagara Empire as the most powerful ruler of India in the 15th century.
 In 1509, the Bahamani Sultan declared war against the Vijayanagara Empire.
 His large coalition army was defeated by Krishnadevaraya in a battle in which the Sultan was wounded.
 In 1510, Krishnadevaraya launched a counteroffensive against the Sultan at Kovelaconda; Yusuf Adil Shahi of Bijapur died in the battle.
 In 1512, Krishnadevaraya captured Raichur and Gulbarga after defeating Barid-i-Mamalik, the titular head of the Bahmani Sultanate, who escaped to Bidar.
 Later, Bidar also fell to Krishnadevaraya, who restored the Bahmani Sultan to his throne under the terms of their peace treaty.

 Between 1512 and 1514, Krishnadevaraya subjugated the Palaigar of Ummattur, who had rebelled against his brother.
 During this campaign, the Gajapati of Odisha attacked Vijayanagara and occupied two northeast provinces: Udayagiri and Kondavidu.
 Krishnadevaraya recaptured these lands between 1513 and 1518.

-On 26 January 1565, the neighboring kingdoms of Ahmednagar, Berar, Bidar, Bijapur and Golconda came together to treacherously defeat the Vijayanagar decisively in the Battle of Talikota.
+On 26 January 1565, the neighboring kingdoms of Ahmednagar, Berar, Bidar, Bijapur and Golconda Sultanates came together to treacherously defeat the Vijayanagar decisively in the Battle of Talikota.
 The surviving Vijaynagar forces fled with a large treasury to re-establish their headquarters at Vellore Fort in Tamil Nadu and Chandragiri (Andhra Pradesh) near Tirupathi.
 It would be here that the British would seek a land grant to establish the English East India Company Fort St. George in Madras.

 Later, the Vijayanagara's southern Telugu governors, in present-day Tamil Nadu, became independent.
 They became the Gingee Nayaks in Gingee Fort, the Tanjore Nayaks, and the Nayaks of Madurai.